Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Introduction

-In the recent years, after the discovery of the nonzero value of $\theta _{13}$, a wide effort has been put to investigate the hints for NSIs at the neutrino sources and detectors in the reactor short-baseline experiments \cite{ANK1,ANK2,ANK3,Girardi:2014kca,Girardi:2014gna} and for the NSIs at propagation in the accelerator long baseline experiments \cite{deGouvea:2015ndi,Liao:2016hsa,Coloma:2015kiu,Coloma:2016gei}.
-For instance, in Ref. \cite{deGouvea:2015ndi}, it has been shown that how the data from DUNE setup can be modified in the presence of different scenarios of NSIs at propagation of magnitude larger than O(10$^{-1}$) if the DUNE data is not consistent with the standard paradigm.
-It has been shown in Ref. \cite{Liao:2016hsa} that the degeneracy between the standard mixing parameters and NSI parameters at propagation of the appearance channels in the three long baseline neutrino oscillation experiments T2K, NO$\nu $A and DUNE have been studied.
-The authors of Ref. \cite{Liao:2016hsa} found that at a single $L/E_{\nu }$, both diagonal and off-diagonal NSI parameters can lead to the four-fold degeneracy that can affect the measurement of mass hierarchy, octant of $\theta _{23}$ and $\delta _{CP}$ measurements.
-It has been shown that this degeneracy cannot be resolved even by the combined data of T2K and NO$\nu$A, however a wide-band beam experiment like DUNE can resolve the degeneracy in some scenarios, but not for the others.
-In Ref. \cite{Bakhti:2016prn}, it has been shown a low energy neutrino oscillation experiment such as MOMENT \cite{Cao:2014bea} can also resolve this degeneracy.
-In Ref. \cite{Coloma:2015kiu}, it has been shown for appearance and disappearance channels that how the degeneracies among different NSI parameters with each other and with the standard mixing parameter $\theta _{23}$ can hinder the measurement goals of DUNE and T2HK experiment.
+In the recent years, after the discovery of the nonzero value of $\theta _{13}$, a wide effort has been put to investigate the hints for NSIs at the neutrino sources and detectors in the reactor short-baseline experiments \cite{ANK1,ANK2,ANK3,Girardi:2014kca,Girardi:2014gna} and for the NSIs at propagation in the accelerator long baseline experiments \cite {deGouvea:2015ndi,Liao:2016hsa,Coloma:2015kiu,Coloma:2016gei,Masud:2016gcl}.
+In the latter case, it has been demonstrated recently in Ref. \cite {deGouvea:2015ndi} that how the data from DUNE setup can be modified in the presence of different scenarios of NSIs at propagation of magnitude larger than $O(10^{-1}$) if the DUNE data is not consistent with the standard paradigm.
+There exists degeneracy between the standard mixing parameters and NSI parameters at propagation of the appearance channels in the three long baseline neutrino oscillation experiments T2K, NOVA and DUNE \cite {Liao:2016hsa} .
+It was found that at a single $L/E_{\nu }$, both diagonal and off-diagonal NSI parameters can lead to the four-fold degeneracy that can affect the measurements of mass hierarchy, octant of $\theta _{23}$ and $ \delta _{CP}$.
+It was also shown that the degeneracy cannot be resolved even by the combined data of T2K and NO$\nu $A, however a wide-band beam experiment like DUNE can resolve the degeneracy in some scenarios, but not for the others.
+It was further shown in Ref. \cite{Bakhti:2016prn}, that such a degeneracy can also be resolved with the help of a low-energy neutrino oscillation experiment such as MOMENT \cite{Cao:2014bea}.\textbf{\ } Some other recent work related to the new physics sensitivities at DUNE can be found in Ref. \cite{ska1,bkays,ska2,valle}\textbf{.}